Top 14 Venture Capital Firms Revolutionizing Big Data

 3. GSV Ventures

-GSV Ventures is a San Francisco-based firm that invests in the global education technology sector.
-They support companies across the full startup lifecycle, from seed and early-stage rounds to late-stage growth capital.
+GSV Ventures is a venture capital firm that invests in the global education technology sector.
+As a multistage investor, they support companies from their earliest seed rounds through later growth stages, backing founders who are working to improve learning outcomes for all.

-- Industries of focus: Big Data, EdTech, Education, and STEM Education
+- Industries of focus: Big Data, EdTech, Education, STEM Education

 - Founded: 2016

-- Notable investments: Coursera, Andela, Apna, and Physics Wallah
+- Notable investments: Coursera, Andela, Apna, Nearpod, Physics Wallah

 You can refer to their website here.